ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-base-class.md

       1. The `IconMapService` is bound in the template and thus not needed here, remove it
       1. The `LoadingController` must be imported
       1. This class will not know which method in `WeatherService` to call, so pass in a method signature instead like this: `private fetch: () => Observable<T>`
-   1. Fix the methods - there are three syntax errors, let's see what you can make of them
+   1. Fix the methods - there are a few syntax errors, let's see what you can make of them

 ## Use the Base Class